plp13/qman/src/qman.1.md

 | tabstop  | unsigned int | 8          | Number of characters in a tab stop (used by actions LEFT and RIGHT) |

 **Section [tcap]**
-: Normally **Qman** detects the terminal's capabilities automatically.
+: Normally, **Qman** detects the terminal's capabilities automatically.
 Options in this section provide the ability to specify them explicitly, overriding this behavior: